Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 "Sorry to say, I think you’ll get used to it."

 Leemu reached out to touch the rainbow, and got a wet paw for his efforts.
 It snapped him back to reality a bit, though. "...I don’t think I *want* to get used to it.
-Wh...what *is* that?"
+Wh... what *is* that?"

 "Light through a prism, or something like that.
 There are seven main colors.
 Red, orange, yellow, green, blue, indigo, and violet."